 If you have any of these symptoms, see your GP.

-If your GP thinks you may have ankylosing spondylitis, he or she will refer you to a rheumatologist.
-A rheumatologist is a doctor who specialises in diagnosing and treating conditions that affect the musculoskeletal system, particularly the joints and surrounding tissues.
-Your GP may also refer you to see a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility).
+If your GP thinks you may have ankylosing spondylitis, they’re likely to refer you to a rheumatologist.
+A rheumatologist is a doctor who specialises in diagnosing and treating conditions that affect your joints and surrounding tissues.
+At your GP practice or hospital, you may be asked to have the following tests:

-There isn't a cure for ankylosing spondylitis.
-However, there are a number of treatments that can help to ease your symptoms and improve your quality of life.
+There is no cure for ankylosing spondylitis at present.
+However, there are treatments that can help to ease any symptoms you may have.

 Painkillers and anti-inflammatory medicines

-Your doctor will usually advise you to try non-steroidal anti-inflammatory drugs (NSAIDs) first, to help with your pain.
-NSAIDs will reduce inflammation and pain so that you can keep active.
-You can buy some NSAIDs, such as ibuprofen (eg Nurofen), over the counter.
-Other NSAIDs, such as naproxen, have to be prescribed by your doctor.
 If you take NSAIDs regularly, your doctor may suggest you take a medicine called a proton pump inhibitor as well.
-This medicine will protect your stomach and reduce the risk of side-effects from NSAIDs.
+This will protect your stomach and reduce the risk of side-effects from NSAIDs.

-If you can’t take NSAIDs for any reason, your doctor may advise you to take another painkiller, such as paracetamol, instead.
+If you can’t take NSAIDs for any reason, your doctor may suggest a different painkiller, such as paracetamol or codeine.

 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.